chochodev/AfriSeed-hackathon-from-Icon/README.md

+# AFRI - SEED
+This is the frontend for a web3 based investment app for new entrepeneurs to pitch there ideas and get sponsors and share holders...

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.